stinkytroll/tech264-cloud-linux/aws/aws_notes.md

 2. Search for the NSG you wish to modify.
 3. Select it.
 4. Select **Edit inbound rules**.
-5. For the DB EC2's inbound rules, you need to have a **Custom TCP** type rule with MongoDB's port range `27017`.
+5. For the DB instance's inbound rules, you need to have a **Custom TCP** type rule with MongoDB's port range `27017`.
 You can select an NSG to only allow connections from THAT source.
 Better security.

 ### --> Advanced details
-1. Locate user data and input the relative data for the **EC2**.
+1. Locate user data and input the relative data for the **instance**.

 ### --> Review
 1. Review your details then launch instance.